Coping and self care

 The good news is that if you are having trouble with sleep, there are things that will help.
 Even if you're working shifts, try to have a bedtime routine and do things before bed that help you to feel calm and relaxed.
 Have a look at this guide from the Sleep Station for some great tips and listen to Lisa Artis from the Sleep Council explaining the importance of sleep.

-If you're having trouble with insomnia you can try the Sleepio app which is an evidence-based programme available for free to emergency service workers in Scotland.
+If you're having trouble with insomnia you can try the Sleepio app which is an evidence-based programme available for free in Scotland.

 Keep a routine